The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Background and Legal Context

-There has been some debate, both historically and recently, about exactly whom Representatives are to represent.
-Partly this may be due to inaccurate language.
-In the jurisprudence concerning the Equal Protection clause, one often hears of the ``one person, one vote'' principle.
-But in the context of Congressional apportionment, we have argued that this might be more accurately described as the ``One Person, One \textit{Voice}'' principle.
-The U.S.\ Constitution is unambiguous in requiring that Representatives are to be allocated based on the represented populations of the states,\footnote{Again, the population of a state is now understood to be the nominally permanent population of that state under U.S.\ jurisdiction excluding certain felons, as determined by the most recent census, or more specifically what are called populations for apportionment.} not their respective numbers of actual voters, or eligible voters, or registered voters, or adults, or U.S.\ citizens, etc. This was reaffirmed in the 14th Amendment, because in the debate preceding its ratification, Congress explicitly considered and rejected proposals to instead allocate seats to states on the basis of voter populations.
-Although the actual case focused on on districting for state-level legislatures, this principle was re-affirmed by the Supreme Court in the recent \textit{Evenwel v.~Abbott} decision \cite{ginsburg:2016}, where Justice Ginsburg,\footnote{Now known across the internet as ``The Notorious R.B.G.'' thanks to Shana Knizhnik....} writing for the majority, asserted that ``The Framers recognized that use of a total-population baseline served the principle of representational equality.... this Court recognized in \textit{Wesberry} ... the Constitution's plain objective of making equal representation for equal numbers of people the fundamental goal for the House of Representatives.''
+Although the actual case focused on on districting for state-level legislatures, this principle was re-affirmed by the Supreme Court in the recent \textit{Evenwel v.~Abbott} decision \cite{ginsburg:2016}, where Justice Ginsburg,\footnote{Now known across the internet as ``The Notorious R.B.G.'' thanks to Shana Knizhnik.} writing for the majority, asserted that ``The Framers recognized that use of a total-population baseline served the principle of representational equality.... this Court recognized in \textit{Wesberry} ... the Constitution's plain objective of making equal representation for equal numbers of people the fundamental goal for the House of Representatives.''
 She goes on to say: \begin{quote} Settled practice confirms what constitutional history and prior decisions strongly suggest.
 Adopting voter-eligible apportionment as constitutional command would upset a well-functioning approach to districting that all 50 States and countless local jurisdictions have long followed.
 As the Framers of the Constitution and the Fourteenth Amendment comprehended, representatives serve all residents, not just those eligible to vote.
 Nonvoters have an important stake in many policy debates and in receiving constituent services.
 By ensuring that each representative is subject to requests and suggestions from the same number of constituents, total-population apportionment promotes equitable and effective representation \end{quote} In the \textit{Federalist Papers} \cite{hamilton:1788}, James Madison declared that ``it is a fundamental principle of the proposed constitution that ... the aggregate number of representatives allotted to the several states, is to be ... founded on the aggregate number of inhabitants,'' while ``the right of choosing this allotted number in each state, is to be exercised by such part of the inhabitants, as the state itself may designate.''
 That is, the total number of inhabitants were to form the basis for allotting apportioning representatives, even though only some of those inhabitants might be eligible to participate in the choice of said representatives.\footnote{Again, at the time of ratification and for almost a century thereafter, certain inhabitants, namely slaves, were counted only as three-fifths of a person.
 And the 13th, 14th, 15th, and 19th Amendments have now further restricted the ability of states to limit those who are entitled to vote for the representatives.} Alexander Hamilton declared: ``There can be no truer principle than this---that every individual of the community at large has an equal right to the protection of government.''